 Yes, I know this article is on brushing your beard.
 But combing your beard instead may be a better option in the shower.
 In fact, if you’re a long-bearded man, combing your beard may be more suitable in any case.

-High-quality beard combs are specifically designed to prevent snagging.
+High-quality beard combs (Amazon Link) are specifically designed to prevent snagging.
 This means that it’s less likely that running these through your beard will result in breakage when wet.

 However, only high-quality combs with wide teeth should be used for this purpose.

 The last thing you want is to get your wet beard caught in a fine-toothed beard comb.